telerik/blazor-docs/knowledge-base/radiogroup-bind-to-enum.md

 Is there a way to bind the data source for a Blazor UI RadioGroup to an enum?

 ## Solution
-You need to prepare a list of all the available
 To achieve this, prepare a list of items that correspond to the enum values that can be shown to the user.
 Here is an example:

 ````CSHTML